Emmz07/Vibe-hackathon-project/README.md

-# MetaCare - Medical Dashboard Application
+# MetaCare - Medical Dashboard Application (PLP Group246)

 MetaCare is a modern, responsive medical dashboard web application built with **Next.js**, **TypeScript**, and **Tailwind CSS**.
 It provides a centralized platform for patients and doctors to monitor vital health signs, manage appointments, and track wellness metrics with clean visuals and intuitive navigation.